-Tim Cook declines invitation to appear at Oireachtas finance committee to discuss the EU’s ruling that the company owes Ireland more than €13 billion in back taxes.
-Photograph: Eric Luke
+Apple chief executive Tim Cook has declined an invitation to appear at the Oireachtas finance committee to discuss the EU's ruling that the company owes Ireland more than €13 billion in back taxes.

 The finance committee, which is chaired by Fianna Fáil TD John McGuinness, invited Mr Cook to appear at the committee at the beginning of February.

 In a reply received by the committee this week, Apple executive Claire Thwaites has written on Mr Cook’s behalf to say that he had been advised not to appear.

 “Given the sensitive nature of the investigation and the timing, we have been advised not to undertake any other direct activities, which could potentially prejudice future outcomes.
 It is on this basis that we are unable to appear before the Committee on this occasion,” Ms Thwaites wrote from Apple’s London office.

 The Sinn Féin finance spokesman Pearse Doherty expressed disappointment and anger at the decision by Apple.

 In a statement issued on Thursday, Mr Doherty said the EU’s ruling that Apple had been granted illegal state aid by Ireland “has created a huge debate in this country about our tax affairs and it is only right the finance committee of the Oireachtas carry out hearings on this issue.